HL7/US-Core/input/pagecontent/must-support.md

 ### Mandatory Elements

-<span class="bg-success" markdown="1">*Mandatory* elements are elements with a minimum cardinality of 1 (min=1).</span><!-- new-content --> When an element is mandatory, the data is expected to always be present.
+<span class="bg-success" markdown="1">*Mandatory* elements are elements with a minimum cardinality of 1 (min=1).</span><!-- new-content --> When an element is Mandatory, the data is expected to always be present.
 Very rarely, it may not be, and guidance for when data is missing is provided in the [Missing Data] section and the next section.
 The convention in this guide is to mark all min=1 elements as Must Support unless they are nested under an optional element.
 An example of this is [`CarePlan.status`].

 ### Must Support Elements